-Given its highly targeted focus, the Foundation rarely funds unsolicited grant requests, preferring to invite requests for proposals that contribute to the Foundation’s strategic goals and show evidence of promoting institutional collaborations and funding partnerships.
+Given its highly targeted focus, the Foundation rarely funds unsolicited grant requests, preferring to invite proposals that contribute to the Foundation’s strategic goals and show evidence of promoting institutional collaborations and funding partnerships.

 In arts and culture, the Foundation’s grant funding at present is limited to Arizona arts and culture organizations with annual operating budgets of $2.5 million or more.